LogtalkDotOrg/logtalk-for-vscode/README.md

 In most cases, the required settings are enough for full extension functionality.
 But they assume default installations for Logtalk and the Prolog backends.
 On Windows, they also assume the default installation of PowerShell 7.
 When that's not the case, the optional settings listed below allow overriding the defaults that are derived from the required settings.

+On Windows, use forward slashes in settings that require paths.
+Use the `where.exe` command to find the absolute path for the required scripts.

+On a POSIX system (e.g. macOS, Linux, or BSD), use the `which` command to find the absolute path for the integration and tool scripts.
+If you're running Logtalk from a clone of its git repo, you may need to add the `.sh` extension to all scripts in the settings.

+For settings that specify scripts, see their [man pages](https://logtalk.org/documentation.html#man-pages) for their available options.

 #### Logtalk executable

-    "logtalk.executable.path": "/usr/local/bin/logtalk"
+    "logtalk.executable.path": ""
     "logtalk.executable.arguments": [ ]

-Logtalk executable or integration script plus its arguments.
+Absolute path to the Logtalk executable or integration script and its arguments.
 On POSIX systems (e.g. macOS, Linux, or BSD), the `logtalk` executable can be created by running the `logtalk_backend_select` script.
-In alternative, use the integration script you want to use.
-Absolute paths **must** be used.
+In alternative, set the integration script you want to use.
 For example, assuming a POSIX system, using SWI-Prolog as the backend, with the integration scripts installed at `/usr/local/bin`:

     "logtalk.executable.path": "/usr/local/bin/swilgt"
     "logtalk.executable.arguments": [ "-q" ]